10deepaktripathi/Embedding-Analysis-Using-Transformers/README.md

 ## Evaluation Approaches

-Two main approaches were used to assess the embedding quality:
+Three main approaches were used to assess the embedding quality:

 1. Cosine Similarity between Medical Keyword Pairs: The cosine similarity was calculated for pairs of medical keywords to measure their similarity.
 A higher cosine similarity score indicates greater similarity between the keywords.